tstatler/doctools/guides/node/releasenotes/README.md

 ## 17 July 2014 -- CLI version 1.0.15 / Server version 1.1.3

+To use Node.ACS CLI 1.0.15 with Appcelerator Studio, you must upgrade Appcelerator Studio to version 3.3.0.

 This release of Node.ACS brings the following new features and fixes:

 ### New features